-Bosanquet studied at Harrow (1862–1867) and at Balliol College, Oxford (1867–1870), where he came under the influence of idealist ‘German’ philosophy, principally through the work of Edward Caird and T.H.
-Green.
-(Green reputedly described him as “the most gifted man of his generation.”)
+Bosanquet studied at Harrow (1862–1867) and at Balliol College, Oxford (1867–1870), where he came under the influence of idealist ‘German’ philosophy, principally through his teacher T.H.
+Green and the work of Benjamin Jowett.
+(Green reputedly described Bosanquet as “the best equipped man of his generation” [Muirhead 1935, p.
+21; McBriar 1987, p.
+3].)
 Bosanquet received first class honors in classical moderations (1868) and literae humaniores (1870) and, upon graduation, was elected to a Fellowship of University College, Oxford, over F.H.
 Bradley.
 While at University College, Bosanquet taught the history of logic and the history of moral philosophy; his only published work during this time was a translation of G.F.
 Schoemann's Athenian Constitutional History.

 Upon the death of his father in 1880 and the receipt of a small inheritance in 1881, Bosanquet left Oxford for London, where he became active in adult education and social work through such organizations as the London Ethical Society (founded 1886), the Charity Organisation Society, and the short-lived London School of Ethics and Social Philosophy (1897–1900).
 During this time he met and married (in 1895) Helen Dendy, an activist in social work and social reform, who was to be a leading figure in the Royal Commission on the Poor Laws (1905–1909).

-At the age of 55, Bosanquet briefly returned to professorial life, as Professor of Moral Philosophy at the University of St Andrews in Scotland (1903-1908), but his health was not good and he wished to devote more time to original philosophical writing.
-He retired to Oxshott, Surrey, where he nevertheless remained active in social work and philosophical circles.
-In 1911 and 1912, Bosanquet was elected Gifford Lecturer in the University of Edinburgh.
+In 1903, at the age of 55, Bosanquet briefly returned to university life, as Professor of Moral Philosophy at the University of St Andrews in Scotland.
+His health, however, was not good and soon he wished to devote more time to original philosophical writing.
+He retired in 1908 to Oxshott, Surrey, where he nevertheless remained active in social work and philosophical circles.
+In 1910, Bosanquet was appointed Gifford Lecturer in the University of Edinburgh for 1911 and 1912.
 The text of these lectures—The Principle of Individuality and Value and The Value and Destiny of the Individual—serve as the most developed statement of his metaphysical views.
-Understanding Bosanquet's metaphysics, however, requires recognizing that it reflects his earlier work in ethics, social work and political philosophy.
+Understanding Bosanquet's metaphysics, however, requires recognizing that it reflects his earlier work in logic, ethics, social work, and political philosophy.

 The publication of the Gifford lectures incited a good deal of critical reaction to Bosanquet's views, particularly in metaphysics (e.g., on the ‘idealism/materialism’ controversy and on the nature of finite individuality), logic (e.g., concerning the status of propositions and the nature of inference), and ethics.
 Despite his vigorous participation in such exchanges, present throughout Bosanquet's work is his desire to find common ground among philosophers of various traditions and to show relationships among different schools of thought, rather than to dwell on what separates them.